-- Causes of the War Political Ideals students study the political characteristics along with the economic conditions in Europe, America, and Australia towards the end of the 1920s. - Causes of the War-Leaders students investigate significant leaders of the first half of the 20th Century such as Adolf Hitler, Benito Mussolini, Joseph Stalin and Hideki Tojo and the political ideals that these leaders practiced before and during WWII. - Australia's involvement in the War The Battle of Kokoda is investigated along with Australian Prisoners of War and the continued development of the Anzac legend during WWII.
+- Causes of the War Political Ideals and Leaders students study the political characteristics such as Fascism and Communism as well as Adolf Hitler, Benito Mussolini and Joseph Stalin. - The Holocaust students study the reasons behind the Holocaust and the treatment of the Jewish people leading into and including WWII. - Australia's involvement in the War - The Battle of Kokoda is investigated along with Australian Prisoners of War and the continued development of the Anzac legend during WWII.